CarlaKeresztesi/java-game/README.md

 ### **Stage 3**

--   [ ] create a class for Snap that extends CardGame.
-This class should use the methods defined above, as well as some new ones, to enable the user to play the game "Snap" according to the following rules:
+-   [x] create a class for Snap that extends CardGame.
+This class should use the methods defined above, as well as <br>
+some new ones, to enable the user to play the game "Snap" according to the following rules:
 -   [ ] by pressing ENTER in the command line, the user takes their turn;
 -   [ ] each turn, a new card is dealt from the deck;
 -   [ ] the game continues until two cards in a row have the same symbol, at which point the “player” wins and the game ends.
--   [ ] create constructor method for Snap class;
+-   [x] create constructor method for Snap class;
--   [ ] add scanner for user input;
+-   [x] add scanner within constructor of Snap for user input;
--   [ ]
+-   [x] call shuffleDeck() within constructor of Snap;
+-   [x] initialize previousCard to null at every start of the game;

 ### **Stage 4**